MCV-2024-C1-Project/Team7/README.md

 ### Task 6

 <h2 id="files-in-this-project">📂 Files in this project</h2>
 Here you can find a bief description of the most relevant files and functions that we created to solve this week's tasks.
+They will be divided into two sections, corresponding to the main two tasks of this week.

+### Files related to advanced histogram features

+#### ``file.py``
+Explanation

+### Files related to background detection and removal

 #### ``file.py``
 Explanation